 The response to a TOO will be classified according to the minimum time delay between trigger and observation.
 Short time delays between trigger and first observation are difficult to accommodate and therefore are limited in number.
-TOO follow-up observations will count as TOOs according to the following rules:
+TOO follow-up observations (observations following an initial trigger observation) will count as TOOs according to the following rules:

-- In previous cycles, TOO follow-ups counted as constrained observations.
-From Cycle 22, follow-up observations that can be scheduled at the time of the trigger will count as one half trigger against the cycle quota (Table 6) with a response time corresponding to the time between when the TOO was triggered and the follow-up.
-For example, a follow-up that is required to be scheduled 20 days after the CXC is informed of the trigger counts as one half fast trigger. - Follow-up observations that depend on the result of an initial observation must be proposed as separate TOO observations, with the results of the initial Chandra observation as the trigger.
+- Follow-up observations that can be scheduled at the time of the trigger will count against the cycle quota (Table 6) with a response time corresponding to the time between when the TOO was triggered and the follow-up.
+For example, a follow-up that is required to be scheduled 20 days after the CXC is informed of the trigger is a FAST TOO. - Follow-up observations of TOO targets are understood to be specified at time intervals relative to the initial trigger.
+Observations that depend on the result of an initial observation must be proposed as separate TOO observations, with the results of the initial Chandra observation as the trigger.
 The response time must be declared as that required upon triggering the next TOO based on the initial Chandra observation.